 Parklane Plowden was formed on 1st October 2007 following the merger of Park Lane Chambers (Leeds) and Plowden Chambers (Newcastle).
-The merger was spearheaded by barristers Jeremy Freedman, Stuart Brown QC and David Wilby QC.
+The merger was spearheaded by barristers Jeremy Freedman, Stuart Brown KC and David Wilby KC.

 As two of the leading Chambers in the North East, the merger was regarded amongst legal commentators as a significant development.
 The Lawyer, on the 4th September 2007, referred to the merger as the forming of a northern civil and family set “powerhouse”.

 The newly merged set became the largest civil and family chambers on the North Eastern Circuit – with 65 barristers providing a stronger civil capability for northern solicitors.
 Importantly, it gave chambers an opportunity to grow its national reputation.